 Golden West College begins the admission cycle for the fall semester and summer session on the preceding April 1, and for the spring semester the preceding October 1.
 All questions regarding admission procedures will be handled by the Admissions & Records located in the Student Services Center.

 It is the policy of the Coast Community College District that, unless specifically exempted by statute, every course section or class, the attendance of which is to be reported for state aid, wherever offered and maintained by the District, shall be fully open to enrollment and participation by any person who has been admitted to the college(s) and who meets such prerequisites as may be established pursuant to Section 58106 of Title 5 of the California Administrative Code.

 We are here to help.
-The Enrollment Center is located in the Administration Building.
+The Admissions & Records is located in the Student Services Center.